 A great sex life—it’s what every couple and every adult wants.
 Much has been written about sex, yet so much of it is misleading.
 Sex matters, and having a healthy, informed attitude towards sex will enhance your sex life.

 Latest research lists 237 motivations for people to have sex.
-In this article, I am narrowing it down two: 1.
+In this article, I am narrowing it down to two: 1.
 It meets our human need to feel good about ourselves, and 2.
 It meets our human need to bond with another.
 So, when sex isn’t fulfilling, it can affect your self-esteem and your relationship.

 Sexual problems are not unusual.
 About 47% of Australians encounter sexual problems at some point in their life.
 Sex problems are not usually a topic for discussion (apart from jokes) even among the closest of friends.
 Sadly, couples tend to think other couples are having more sex, better sex, great sex.
 Single people may feel alone in their problems believing their friends are having a more successful sex life than them.